Build Better SEO Content with Keyword Analysis Tools

 It looks like positions 1, 8, 9, and 10 are potentially beatable, so we have a better shot at ranking on page 1 of the Google SERPs with this more focused, long-tail keyword.

 This is the basic reason why SEO professionals always preach about targeting longer-tail keywords (or key phrases) these days.
-It’s just more achievable to rank higher for keywords that are more ‘niche’ and sub-segmented vs. the shorter and more competitive keywords.
+It’s much more achievable to rank higher for keywords that are more ‘niche’ and sub-segmented vs. the shorter and more competitive keywords.

 The objective is to find ‘winnable’ keywords that have sufficient search volumes from an appropriate target audience, and with low enough keyword difficulty scores.